Lutheran Church of Australia: Gender politics

-One of the issues currently before the synod is that of the ordination of women as pastors.
-At present women can serve as lay readers in special circumstances, assist at the distribution of Holy Communion, but not as pastors.
-This is in contrast to more recent German and Scandinavian Lutheranism, where women have been able to serve as both pastors and bishops.

-The church also rejects new translations of the Bible and liturgy that use inclusive language in reference to God.
+The LCA rejects new translations of the Bible and liturgy that use inclusive language in reference to God.
 Rather, the church feels that (with regard to calling God "the Father"), "The language which we use for God is not merely metaphorical or picture language.
 Our language for God involves the actual nature of God as revealed to us in Christ.
 The God who is revealed to humanity in the holy Scriptures is Father, Son, and Holy Spirit, three persons in the one Godhead...
 [However]...
 When the writers of the holy Scriptures speak of God, they use a wide range of images, metaphors, and symbols to describe what God is like or how God regards and deals with Israel and the human race.
 Included in these various images and symbols is the use of maternal imagery."

-The Church has voted on four occasions on the question of the ordination of women.
-On each occasion, it has not succeeded even though a majority of representatives have voted for the ordination of women.
-This is because a change to the doctrine of the Church requires a two-thirds majority support.
+The LCA has voted on six occasions on the question of the ordination of women.
+On the first five occasions, it did not succeed even though a majority of representatives have voted for the ordination of women.
+This is because a change to the doctrine of the church requires a two-thirds majority support.
 Church leaders have recognised the divisiveness of this issue and the capacity for it to cause a schism which could result in the church becoming non-viable.
+On 5 October 2024, the General Synod voted to remove the clause banning ordination of women from their "Theses of Agreement", thus opening the possibility of women's ordination.
+Previously, women could serve as lay readers and assist at the distribution of Holy Communion, but not as pastors.
+On April 13, 2025, the LCA ordained the first woman as pastor.